Lisanwud/-diabetes-meal-analysis-/README.md

 ### Key Features of the Streamlit Application

 - **Image Upload Interface**: A sidebar file uploader allows users to upload single or multiple food images (JPEG or PNG) and set custom portion sizes for each item.
-- **Real-Time Analysis**: Upon clicking "Analyze Image(s)," the app identifies foods using EfficientNetV2, retrieves nutritional data, and applies the Random Forest model to classify diabetes impact levels (Low, Moderate, High).
+- **Real-Time Analysis**: Upon clicking "Analyze Image(s)," the app identifies foods using EfficientNetV2, retrieves nutritional data, and applies the rule-based assessment to classify diabetes impact levels (Low, Moderate, High).
 - **Comprehensive Results Display**: Results include top 5 predictions with confidence levels, detailed nutritional breakdowns, impact assessments, and combined analysis for multiple foods, presented in structured Markdown tables.
 - **Interactive Visualizations**: Bar plots show prediction probabilities, and tables provide nutritional insights, all styled for clarity and accessibility.
 - **Multi-Food Support**: For multiple images, results are separated with colored dividers, enhancing readability.